eduardconstantin/Crypto-Rankings/CONTRIBUTING.md

 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - You may want to **include screenshots and animated GIFs** which help you demonstrate the steps or point out the part which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux. <!-- this should only be included if the project has a GUI -->
 - **Explain why this enhancement would be useful** to most Crypto Rankings users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

+## Contributors

+We recognize all types of contributions.
+This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
+You can post an issue or comment with the text: `@all-contributors please add @<username> for <contributions>` and our nice bot will add you.
+See the [Emoji Key (Contribution Types Reference)](https://allcontributors.org/docs/en/emoji-key) for a list of valid contribution types.